jbredall/autolight/README.md

 - `als-polling-period`: The time in seconds between each successive poll of the ALS.
 If set to 0, autolight will match the ALS's own frequency (i.e. as fast as the ALS allows) (default: 0)
 - `brightness-threshold-fraction`: What fraction in logspace (between 0 and 1) the ambient brightness must change by for autolight to adjust the screen brightness.
 Larger values require a greater ambient light change, and vice versa (default: 0.3)
 - `brightness-unplugged-modifier`: What fraction (between 0 and 1) to multiply the screen brightness by when the laptop is unplugged.
 Set to 1 to disable dimming when unplugged (default: 0.9)

+## Known Bugs
+- May crash if a setting is missing from the config file

 ## TODO
 - [x] feat: allow configuration between runtime